CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-ios.md

 PATH=/opt/libtool/bin:$PATH ./autogen.sh
 ```

-5) In the app folder from step 2, edit the ios/Mobile.xcodeproj/project.pbxproj file in your favourite text editor.
-Change LOSRCDIR and all instances of "../ios-device" to refer the the LibreOffice core source directory from step 1.
+5.1) In the app folder from step 2, edit the `ios/Mobile.xcodeproj/project.pbxproj` file in your favourite text editor.
+Change `LOSRCDIR` and all instances of `../ios-device` to refer the the LibreOffice core source directory from step 1.

-6) In the app folder, run:
+5.2) In the app folder, run:

 ```bash
 ./configure --enable-iosapp --with-app-name="My Own Mobile Office Suite" --with-lo-builddir=$HOME/lode/dev/LO --with-poco-includes=$HOME/poco-ios-arm64/include --with-poco-libs=$HOME/poco-ios-arm64/lib
 ```

-The configure script puts the app name as the CFBundleDisplayName property into the ios/Mobile/Info.plist file, and sets up some symbolic links that point to the LibreOffice core source and build directories (which typically will be the same, of course).
+The configure script puts the app name as the `CFBundleDisplayName` property into the `ios/Mobile/Info.plist` file, and sets up some symbolic links that point to the LibreOffice core source and build directories (which typically will be the same, of course).

-7) Before opening the Xcode project for the first time
+5.3) Before opening the Xcode project for the first time
    - seriously consider disabling source code indexing, this
    spawns a vast number of git processes, and consumes huge
    amounts of CPU & memory:

-	`Xcode -> Preferences, "Source Control", uncheck "Enable Source Control"`
+	Xcode -> Preferences, "Source Control", uncheck "Enable Source Control"

-8) Now you can open the Mobile Xcode project, build it, and run it.
+5.4) Now you can open the Mobile Xcode project, build it, and run it.